David R. Hawkins, M.D., Ph.D.

 [expand title=”Read More”]

-His recent book, published in 2009, is entitled “Healing and Recovery,” and is based on a group of lectures conducted by the author at the request of spiritual and self–help groups.
+“Healing and Recovery,” was published in 2009 and is based on a group of lectures conducted by the author at the request of spiritual and self–help groups.
 The book reveals why the body may not respond to traditional medical approaches, and provides specific instructions and guidelines that can result in healing from disease.
 Our society lives with constant stress, anxiety, fear, pain, suffering, depression, and worry.
 Alcoholism, drug addiction, obesity, sexual problems and cancer are constantly in the news.
 This timely book provides information about how to address life’s challenges without necessarily resorting to drugs, surgery or counseling, and explains the importance of including spiritual practices in one’s healing and recovery.

-This year, 2012, Dr. Hawkins directed his attention to answering specific spiritual topics in greater depth than can be explained in a lecture setting.
-Video-taped in a small, private setting in Sedona, Arizona, Dr. Hawkins and his wife, Susan, discuss in greater depth and detail profound subjects pertinent to the spiritual aspirant.
-“How to Live Your Life Like a Prayer,” “What You Are Changes the World,” “What is Real Success?”and “Permanent Inner Peace” are the enlightening discussion talks released this year.
+In 2012, Dr. Hawkins directed his attention to answering specific spiritual topics in greater depth than can be explained in a lecture setting.
+Video-taped in a small, private setting in Sedona, Arizona, Dr. Hawkins and his wife, Susan, discussed in greater depth and detail profound subjects pertinent to the spiritual aspirant.
+“How to Live Your Life Like a Prayer,” “What You Are Changes the World,” “What is Real Success?”and “Permanent Inner Peace” are some of the enlightening discussion talks released.
 These discussions both raise and answer the relevant questions all sincere spiritual seekers must face.

-Dr. Hawkins receives so many requests for projects, radio and film interviews, and speaking engagements, both domestic and international, that he must turn down the vast majority; countries include Canada, Mexico, India, South Korea, Germany, England, Ireland, Japan, Israel and Dubai, as well as from coast to coast in the U.S. Dr. Hawkins is bombarded with daily inquiries from around the world from people who seek answers, and know that the inspiration as well as proven techniques and spiritual practices Dr. Hawkins can provide will set them on the road to authentic and lasting relief.[/expand]
+Dr. Hawkins received so many requests for projects, radio and film interviews, and speaking engagements, both domestic and international, that he had to turn down many of the interviews; some of the countries included Canada, Mexico, India, South Korea, Germany, England, Ireland, Japan, Israel and Dubai, as well as from coast to coast in the U.S. Dr. Hawkins was bombarded with daily inquiries from around the world from people who seek answers, and know that the inspiration as well as proven techniques and spiritual practices Dr. Hawkins provided will set them on the road to authentic and lasting relief.[/expand]

 - Milwaukee State Teachers College (now part of University of Wisconsin), 1948